aoxn/ooc/README.md

-# OVM
+# WDRIP
-ovm is an experimental project for auto-managed distributed kubernetes operating systems which enables you to focus on application develop without taking care of underline infrastructure.
+wdrip is an experimental project for auto-managed distributed kubernetes operating systems which enables you focus on application develop without taking care of underline infrastructure.

 Its small and beauty.

-ovm is a kubernetes cluster management operator which is in alpha state, and might be changed rapidly.
+wdrip is a kubernetes cluster management operator which API is in alpha state, and might be changed rapidly.

-You cannot rely on its api stability for now.
+You cannot rely on its API stability for now.